williiam-tran/ttl-class-sync/content/Vocabulary/Strike.md

 ---
 publish: true
 ---

 ## [strike](https://dictionary.cambridge.org/dictionary/english/strike)

+### Definition
 #### Word Type: verb
-### Definition
 to refuse to continue working because of an argument with an employer about working conditions, pay levels, or job losses:

 >[!example] Example
-> - the right to strike Democratization has brought workers the right to strike and join a trade union.
+> - The city's bus drivers have been on strike for three weeks.